-Proteins and fats are also present in herb.
+Proteins and fats are also present in the herb.
 The herb contains 15 amino acids, including 6 essential amino acids, while the root contains 14 amino acids, including 7 essential amino acids.

 Ayurvedic Properties and Action

 In Ayurveda, Punarnava refers to the dried, matured whole plant of Boerhaavia diffusa.
 This medicinal herb is used since ancient times to treat various ailments.
-The mention of the plant are found in Charaka Samhita, and Sushruta Samhita.
+The mention of the plant is found in Charaka Samhita and Sushruta Samhita.

 - Rasa (taste on the tongue): Kashaya (Astringent), Madhura (Sweet), Tikta (Bitter)